gfarrell/infra/README.md

 Things like the gtf.io website need to be explicitly updated in the flake.lock file before you will be able to deploy changes.
 To do that, just run:

     just update-my-deps

+This is to avoid accidentally updating the whole flake lockfile (`nix flake update`) which will result in _everything_ in the host configuration being updated, and therefore a very, very long deployment time.